Where to Hunt Game Birds

 Hunting in Taranaki

-Pukeko are widespread throughout the region and farmers will welcome a harvest of pukeko from wetlands adjacent to maize growing or other cropping areas, where they can cause damage at planting time.
-The season length for pukeko runs through to 27 August, with a daily bag limit of 10 in Area C and 5 in Areas A&B, to give hunters time to undertake pukeko drives after the end of the duck season.
+Pukeko are widespread throughout the region and farmers will welcome pukeko harvests from wetlands near maize growing or other cropping areas, where they can cause damage at planting time.
+The season for pukeko runs through to August 25, with a daily bag limit of 10 in Area C and 5 in Areas A and B, to give hunters time to undertake pukeko drives following the end of the duck season.

 While there are few public hunting areas in the Taranaki region, there are plenty of places to hunt waterfowl on private land – it’s simply a matter of asking landholders for access.
-Once a hunter establishes a record of responsible behaviour, there is usually no problem obtaining permission to hunt in subsequent seasons.
+Once a hunter establishes a record of responsible behaviour, there’s usually no problem obtaining permission to hunt in following seasons.

-This great game bird area has a large number of farm ponds, which, in conjunction with grassland and cropping areas, provide good shooting for paradise shelduck and mallard duck.
-Numbers of paradise shelduck have stabilised in the Waimarino after a decade of decreases and pastoral farmers and vegetable growers will welcome a harvest of paradise from areas of new grass and crops.
+This great game bird area has a large number of farm ponds, which, in conjunction with grassland and cropping areas, provide good shooting for parries and mallard duck.
+Numbers of parries have now stabilised in the Waimarino but at a relatively low level and hunters should limit their harvest if they don’t have a use for the birds.

 Whanganui has a number of coastal dune lakes that provide good hunting for mallard duck, paradise shelduck and black swan.
 There are also a significant number of hill country farm ponds that provide good hunting areas.
 Walking the streams or drifting down the larger rivers in a dinghy can also be productive.

-This area contains more than 1,500 lakes, ponds and wetlands – the majority on private land.
-Fewer landowners are hunting these days and licence holders who are prepared to contact farmers to ask for access should have no difficulty in obtaining a place to hunt.
+This area contains more than 1,500 lakes, ponds and wetlands – mostly on private land.
+Fewer landowners are hunting these days and licenceholders who are prepared to contact farmers to ask for access should have no difficulty in obtaining a place to hunt.

-Mallard and grey duck populations are in good heart as a result of a productive breeding season and after the traditional opening weekend pond shooting, ducks will seek refuge on the region’s many streams, rivers and farm oxidation ponds where jump shooting, or morning or evening shoots will be productive.
+Mallard and grey duck populations are in good heart and after the traditional opening weekend pond shooting, ducks will seek refuge on the region’s many streams, rivers and farm oxidation ponds where jump shooting, or morning or evening shoots will be productive.

-A special season for paradise shelduck has been held in the Taranaki provincial area in recent years.
+In recent years, a two weekend summer special season for paradise shelduck has been held in Game Management Area C only.
 Please contact the Whanganui or New Plymouth offices of Fish & Game NZ in early February for details.
-To participate in the 2017 special season hunters must hold a 2016 game licence and obtain a permit.
+To participate in the 2020 special season, hunters must hold a 2019 game licence and obtain a permit.
 A $5 administration fee applies to all hunters, except those occupiers who hunt on the land they occupy.